 4. Don’t Leave Timing To Chance

-Consumers are extremely sensitive to the timing and frequency of emails, and are easily annoyed or ignore excessive amounts of email.
+Consumers are extremely sensitive to the timing and frequency of emails and are easily annoyed or ignore excessive amounts of emails.

-Jordie van Rijn, an independent email marketing and marketing automation consultant, tells his clients to not leave timing to chance.
+Jordie van Rijn, an independent email marketing and marketing automation consultant tells his clients to not leave the timing to chance.
 He emphasizes the idea that the smarter people and email marketing programs become, the harder it will be to succeed in email marketing without a specifically timed game plan.